Highlights from the Ratings and Financial Report for Imperial Petroleum Inc. (IMPP)

-Imperial Petroleum Inc. (NASDAQ:IMPP) went up by 1.08% from its latest closing price compared to the recent 1-year high of $9.70.
-The company’s stock price has collected 7.55% of gains in the last five trading sessions.
+Imperial Petroleum Inc. (NASDAQ:IMPP) went down by -1.34% from its latest closing price compared to the recent 1-year high of $9.70.
+The company’s stock price has collected -9.10% of loss in the last five trading sessions.

 Is It Worth Investing in Imperial Petroleum Inc. (NASDAQ :IMPP) Right Now?